tweag/python-monorepo-example/2019-03-07-playing-with-kubernetes.md

 What _is_ important is the fact that creating, deleting and interacting with kubernetes clusters via kind is trivial, has no dependencies beyond docker and (thus) works on Linux, macOS and Windows.

-### kubenix: validation for free and no yaml in sight either
+### KubeNix: validation for free and no yaml in sight either

-The [kubenix](https://github.com/xtruder/kubenix) parses a kubernetes configuration in Nix and validates it against the official swagger specification of the designated kubernetes version.
+The [KubeNix](https://github.com/xtruder/kubenix) parses a kubernetes configuration in Nix and validates it against the official swagger specification of the designated kubernetes version.
 Furthermore it changes the way in which you can work with, and organize your deployment configuration: